simonmichael/hledger/doc/DEVFAQ.md

 ... with ghc debug support
 ```

-Now if you run at debug level -1, -2 or -3 the output should mention ghc-debug:
+And when you run at debug level -1, -2 or -3 the output should mention ghc-debug:
 ```cli
 $ hledger CMD --debug=-1    # run normally, and listen for ghc-debug commands
 $ hledger CMD --debug=-2    # pause for ghc-debug commands at program start